Free UDL Digital Badge, Autumn 2022

-What is the badge?
+What is the UDL course and badge?

-Free 10-week introductory course on Universal Design for Learning organised by AHEAD and UCD Access & Lifelong Learning and facilitated by UL staff.
+The digital badge is a free 10-week introductory course on Universal Design for Learning organised by AHEAD and UCD Access & Lifelong Learning and facilitated by UL staff.

 As our classrooms and lecture theatres become increasingly diverse, our practices must also adapt to reflect the changing landscape of higher education.
 Universal Design for Learning (UDL) is an educational framework based on research in the learning sciences, including cognitive neuroscience, which guides the development of flexible learning environments that can accommodate individual learning differences and cater for the wide range of diversity in our lecture rooms.
 This CPD course will give you an introduction to the concept of Universal Design for Learning and invite you to review and update your own Teaching and Learning practice.